Below, we briefly discuss whether nuclear energy might be sustainable.

 Nuclear energy is not considered to be a renewable energy source.

-Uranium is considered a scarce resource, with only a finite amount left on Earth.
+Uranium is also considered a scarce resource, with only a finite amount left on Earth.

 How Much Uranium Is Left On Earth?